Organization environments

 Development,QA,Staging,Training) and assign the matching category so the purpose of each environment is obvious to every user at a glance; keep both consistent across your organization. - CloudLink — Prefer separate Snowflake service accounts per environment; document which databases and schemas each environment uses; confirm connections stay healthy.

-- Access — Restrict who can create environments and deploy apps; use non-production accounts for testing where appropriate; review access periodically.
+- Access — Restrict who can create environments and deploy apps; review role membership in each environment separately, since assignments are not shared across environments; use non-production accounts for testing where appropriate.

 Next steps